-The 9 Must-Have Skills for Finance Managers Who Want to Secure That £80k+job
+The 9 Must-Have Skills For Finance Managers Who Want To Secure That £80k+Job

-Accounting and finance management skills are essential to achieve career success in the finance world, together with necessary key skills which can be applied across positions, fields or companies.
+Accounting and finance management skills are essential to achieving career success in the finance world, together with necessary key skills which can be applied across positions, fields or companies.
 These are the 9 Must-Have Skills and tools to improve your chances of securing that £80k+ job.

 Sales skills are the basis of all business success and applying for a job is one of many examples of sales skills.
 You are always selling, even if there is nothing specifically in your finance/accounting job description that mentions sales.
 You will sell to internal and external customers during all sorts of activities, including at team meetings and when providing customer service, finance management, CFO or strategy work, user experience and more.
 A solid foundation in how to sell will give you a wide advantage over your colleagues and competitors.